 Professor Li’s research focus is to study how social and behavioral issues affect the management of global operations and managerial decisions.
 Application domains of her research span the areas of supply chain management, product line management, customer value management and health care operations.
-Her research appears in leading journals such as Marketing Science, and Production and Operations Management.
-She also serves as a reviewer for several journals, including Management Science, Operations Research, Production and Operations Management, Decision Sciences and European Journal of Operational Research.
+Her research appears in leading journals such as Management Science, Marketing Science, and Production and Operations Management.

 Leachman, R. C., Johnston, L., Li, S., & Shen, Z. J. (2014).
 An automated planning engine for biopharmaceutical production.
 European Journal of Operational Research, 238(1), 327-338.